 For the new dad who is also a neat freak

 For the new dad who’s also a new chauffeur

 If Dad will now be playing driver to a healing postpartum mom and newborn, it might be nice to upgrade his ride.
-This touchscreen display easily suctions to the dashboard so he can safely use apps like Google Maps while driving and see that text from Mom reminding him to pick up more diapers on the way home.
+This touchscreen display easily suctions to the dashboard so he can safely use apps like Google Maps while driving and see that text reminding him to pick up more diapers on the way home.

 For the new dad who needs help putting the baby to sleep